MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/access-to-sql-server.md

 ### Remediate applications

-After the data is migrated to the target environment, all the applications that formerly consumed the source need to start consuming the target.
+After you've migrated the data to the target environment, all the applications that formerly consumed the source need to start consuming the target.
 Accomplishing this task will require changes to the applications in some cases.

 ### Perform tests

 The test approach for database migration consists of the following activities:

 1. **Develop validation tests**: To test database migration, you need to use SQL queries.
 You must create the validation queries to run against both the source and the target databases.
 Your validation queries should cover the scope you've defined.
-2. **Set up a test environment**: The test environment should contain a copy of the source database and the target database.
+1. **Set up a test environment**: The test environment should contain a copy of the source database and the target database.
 Be sure to isolate the test environment.
-3. **Run validation tests**: Run validation tests against the source and the target, and then analyze the results.
+1. **Run validation tests**: Run validation tests against the source and the target, and then analyze the results.
-4. **Run performance tests**: Run performance tests against the source and the target, and then analyze and compare the results.
+1. **Run performance tests**: Run performance tests against the source and the target, and then analyze and compare the results.

 ### Optimize